 What’s shown on Certificates of Insurance?

-- Insured’s name and mailing address.
+- Insured’s name and mailing address

-- Insurance agency’s name and mailing address.
+- Insurance agency’s name and mailing address

-- The contact information of an insurance agent.
+- Contact information of insurance agent

-- Insurance Policy Overview:
+Insurance Policy Overview:

 - If you also have commercial auto liability coverage, the certificate should indicate this as well.
-It should include the types of autos the policy covers.
+It should include the types of autos the policy covers

 - Information on what should happen if the coverage is canceled

-Important Information about a COI
+Important Information about Certificates of Insurance

 Always Talk to Your Agent